python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/025_Sample_Rates_RepeatBlock.md

 # Sample rates: Repeat block

+ℹ️ This material coincides with material from SDR slideshow A (slides 22, 25, 28-32, 40-42).

 In `024_Sample_Rates_grc_practice.md`, we created a square wave using a Vector Source block.

 Let's imagine we want to make a square wave with a frequency of 2 Hz, and a sample rate of 1 Msps (Million samples per second).